Dragon-Wonder/Attacker-The-Game/README.md

 - [ ] MORE LEVELS

   - Of course if I am going to add all this stuff I will need to extend the game to make it worth while.

-- [ ] Save System

-  - If I make the game longer I will likely want to look into this.

 - [ ] Line of sight, which causes the dungeon to be loaded as you see it.